-The Aboriginal and Torres Strait Islander Health Performance Framework 2012 report for Western Australia finds areas of improvement in the health of Aboriginal and Torres Strait Islander people living in Western Australia, including:
+The Aboriginal and Torres Strait Islander Health Performance Framework 2012 report for Queensland finds areas of improvement in the health of Aboriginal and Torres Strait Islander people living in Queensland, including:

-- a 35% decline in overall mortality from 1991 to 2010 and a 17% decline in avoidable mortality from 1997 to 2010 - a 27% decline in deaths due to circulatory disease, the leading cause of death for Indigenous Australians from 1997-2010 - a 62% decline in infant mortality rates from 1991-2010, and a significant narrowing of the gap between Indigenous and non-Indigenous Australians - a significant increase in health assessments recorded through Medicare since the introduction of the National Partnership Agreement on Closing the Gap in Indigenous Health Outcomes in July 2009 - corresponding increases in allied health care services claimed by Indigenous Australians through Medicare since 1 July 2009.
-Indigenous Australians have higher rates of general practitioner management plans and team care arrangements than non-Indigenous Australians - immunisation coverage rates for Indigenous children are close to those for non-Indigenous children by age 2 - an increase in episodes of care provided by Indigenous primary health care services between 2008-09 and 2010-11 (from 305,712 to 473,132) - some improvements in literacy for Indigenous students in Year 3 and 7 between 2008 and 2011.
+- a 32% decline in avoidable mortality from 2001 to 2010 and significant narrowing of the gap between Indigenous and non-Indigenous people - a 30% decline in deaths due to circulatory disease, the leading cause of death for Indigenous Australians 2001 to 2010 - a 41% decline in infant mortality rates from 2001 to 2010 - a significant increase in health assessments recorded through Medicare since the introduction of the National Partnership Agreement on Closing the Gap in Indigenous Health Outcomes in July 2009 - corresponding increases in allied health-care services claimed by Indigenous Australians through Medicare since 1 July 2009.
+Indigenous Australians have higher rates of general practitioner management plans and team care arrangements than non-Indigenous Australians - immunisation coverage for Indigenous children is similar to non-Indigenous children by the age of 2 - an increase in the proportion of pregnant women attending antenatal care - some improvements in literacy and numeracy for Indigenous students in Year 3 and 5 between 2008 and 2011.